chingu-voyage3/ideanebulae/README.md

 ### Configuration

-The devGaido project folder is organized in the following manner:
+The IdeaBox project folder is organized in the following manner:

 ```
 /ideabox - Application root folder containing global configuration